Man Ray: Paris

 In July 1921, Man Ray went to live and work in Paris, settling in the Montparnasse quarter favored by many artists.
 His accidental rediscovery of the cameraless photogram, which he called "rayographs", resulted in images hailed by Tristan Tzara as "pure Dada creations".

 Shortly after arriving in Paris, he met and fell in love with Alice Prin (popularly known as "Kiki de Montparnasse"), an artists' model and celebrated character in Paris bohemian circles.
 Prin was Man Ray's companion for most of the 1920s, and became the subject of some of his most famous photographic images.
 She also starred in his experimental films Le Retour à la raison and L'Étoile de mer.

 In 1929, he began a love affair with the Surrealist photographer Lee Miller.
 She was also his photographic assistant and, together, they reinvented the photographic technique of solarization.
 Miller left him in 1932.

-From late 1934 until August 1940, Man Ray was in a relationship with Guadeloupean dancer Ady Fidelin, who appeared in many of his photographs.
-When Ray fled the Nazi occupation in France, Adrienne chose to stay behind to care for her family.
+From late 1934 until August 1940, Man Ray was in a relationship with French art model Ady Fidelin, who appeared in many of his photographs.
+When Ray fled Nazi-occupied France, Adrienne chose to stay behind to care for her family.
 Unlike the artist's other significant muses, Fidelin had until 2022 largely been written out of his life story.

 Man Ray was a pioneering photographer in Paris for two decades between the wars.
-Many significant members of the art world, including Pablo Picasso, Tristan Tzara, James Joyce, Gertrude Stein, Jean Cocteau, Salvador Dalí, Peggy Guggenheim, Alice Rahon, Bridget Bate Tichenor, Luisa Casati, and Antonin Artaud, posed for his camera.
-His international fame as a portrait photographer is reflected in a series of photographs of Maharajah Yashwant Rao Holkar II and his wife Sanyogita Devi from their visit to Europe in 1927.
+Many significant members of the art world, including Tzara, Pablo Picasso, James Joyce, Gertrude Stein, Jean Cocteau, Salvador Dalí, Peggy Guggenheim, Alice Rahon, Bridget Bate Tichenor, Luisa Casati, and Antonin Artaud, posed for his camera.
+His international fame as a portrait photographer is reflected in a series of photographs of Maharaja of Indore Yashwant Rao Holkar II and his wife Sanyogita Devi from their 1927 visit to Europe.
 In the winter of 1933, surrealist artist Méret Oppenheim, known for her fur-covered teacup, posed nude for Man Ray in a well-known series of photographs depicting her standing next to a printing press.

-His practice of photographing African objects in the Paris collections of Paul Guillaume and Charles Ratton and others led to several iconic photographs, including Noire et blanche.
+His practice of photographing African art in the Paris collections of Paul Guillaume and Charles Ratton and others led to several iconic photographs, including Noire et blanche.
 As Man Ray scholar Wendy A. Grossman has illustrated, "no one was more influential in translating the vogue for African art into a Modernist photographic aesthetic than Man Ray."